-Each phase provides a range of potential costs, based on conservative, average, and progressive development.
+The particulars of each component are delineated in the following series of tables, collectively presented as Figure 32.
+They present a range of potential costs, based on conservative, average, and progressive development.
 Conservative development consists of smaller investments, less amenities, and more in-house/volunteer work, potentially over a longer period of time.
 Progressive development would entail major initial investments, including permanent facilities, with substantial assistance from attorneys, engineering consultants, contracted labor, etc. A separate OPC has been developed for Phases 2 and 3, and is included as Appendix D.

-PHASE I / Zoning, Design, & Permitting Item/Activity Conservative Average Progressive Planning & Permitting \$25,000 \$50,000 \$75,000 Obtain Zoning Variance \$25,000 \$50,000 \$75,000 Engineering & Permitting \$50,000 \$150,000 \$250,000 Subtotals \$100,000 \$250,000 \$400,000
+PHASE I / Zoning, Design, & Permitting Item/Activity Conservative Average Progressive Planning & Permitting \$25,000 \$50,000 \$75,000 Obtain Zoning Variance 1 \$25,000 \$50,000 \$75,000 Engineering & Permitting 2 \$50,000 \$150,000 \$250,000 Subtotals \$100,000 \$250,000 \$400,000